Janakiram916/ifc2rdf-app/README.md

 # IFC2RDF APP

-A flet based application to run locally and convert BIM data from IFC to RDF.
+An application developed based on flet to convert BIM data from IFC to RDF.